ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 unmodified payload of a UDP packet (referred to as "data octets" in {{UDP}}).

-Clients MAY optimistically start sending proxied UDP packets before receiving the response to its UDP proxying request, noting however that those may not be processed by the proxy if it responds to the request with a failure, or if the datagrams are received by the proxy before the request.
+Clients MAY optimistically start sending proxied UDP packets before receiving the response to its UDP proxying request.
+However, implementors should note that such proxied packets may not be processed by the proxy if it responds to the request with a failure, or if the proxied packets are received by the proxy before the request.

 By virtue of the definition of the UDP header {{UDP}}, it is not possible to encode UDP payloads longer than 65527 bytes.
 Therefore, endpoints MUST NOT send